Astrud Gilberto: The Girl from Ipanema

 João Gilberto had begun touring in the United States in 1962.
 A landmark bossa nova concert at Carnegie Hall on November 21, 1962 led to an invitation for João and Antônio Carlos Jobim to record an album with Stan Getz in New York City for the Verve label.
 Astrud joined João on this trip, acting as his interpreter, as he spoke no English.
 The recording sessions took place on March 18-19, 1963.
 On the second day of the recording, Norman Gimbel handed producer Creed Taylor English-language lyrics for "The Girl from Ipanema", a rough translation of the lyrics for the Jobim and Vinicius de Moraes composition "Garota de Ipanema".
 After considering and dismissing the idea of recording the song separately as a Sarah Vaughan vehicle, Taylor settled on the idea of adding English-language vocals to the recording alongside João's Portuguese ones to enhance its marketability for an American audience.

 Accounts vary as to exactly how Astrud was selected as vocalist on "The Girl from Ipanema".
-It is generally agreed that João was unable to sing in English and Getz was not interested in doing the vocals.
+It is generally agreed that João was unable to sing in English and Getz was not interested in performing the vocals.
 According to Astrud Gilberto's own account, João said that he had a "surprise" in store for her during the session that day, and later had her sing the English lyrics during the first day's rehearsal, after which Stan Getz enthusiastically concurred on having her sing on the recording.
-However, according to the account given by bossa nova historian Ruy Castro, the idea was Astrud's, with João at first being hesitant about it, but warming up to the idea after hearing her sing.
-Other accounts claim Stan Getz or Creed Taylor had the idea to have Astrud sing, sometimes with the added claim that they had "discovered" her.
+However, according to the account given by bossa nova historian Ruy Castro, the idea was Astrud's, with João at first being hesitant about it, but warmed up to the idea after hearing her sing the lyrics.
+Other accounts claim Getz or Taylor had the idea to have Astrud sing, sometimes with the added claim that they had "discovered" her.
 Once the song was recorded, Taylor and Getz found Astrud's accented and somewhat naive-sounding delivery to fit the theme of the song perfectly, with Getz dramatically telling Astrud, "This song is going to make you famous".

 Based on the success of this recording, Taylor also had Astrud sing the English-language passage on an additional track, "Corcovado".
-In spite of the being happy with the album they'd just recorded, Taylor, perceiving a glut of new bossa nova albums on the American market, delayed release of the album.
+In spite of being pleased with the album they had just recorded, Taylor, perceiving a glut of new bossa nova albums on the American market, delayed release of the album.
 It would finally be released a year after it was recorded, in March 1964, under the title Getz/Gilberto.